 3. Policy Statement

-The Incremental Progression for Professional Staff Policy acknowledges that a staff member has demonstrated satisfactory performance which has led to an increased contribution to the University.
+The Incremental Progression and Salary Review for Professional Staff Policy acknowledges that a staff member has demonstrated satisfactory performance which has led to an increased contribution to the University.

 4. Policy Purpose

 The purpose of this policy is to inform Professional staff, Higher Education Worker (HEW) Levels 1 to 9, of the conditions of incremental progression.
 The policy also informs Professional Staff HEW Level 10 of the mechanism for a review of salary within HEW Level 10 Base 1 to 6.

 This policy applies to all continuing and fixed-term Professional Staff members of the University.